 Biography of Dr. Conn

-Dr. Conn devoted his entire professional career to the University of Michigan and served as the first MEND Division Chief from 1943-1973.
+Jerome W. Conn, M.D.
+(1907-1994), delineator of primary aldosteronism, devoted his entire professional career to the University of Michigan and served as the first Endocrinology & Metabolism Division Chief from 1943-1973.

-A graduate of Rutgers University (1928), Dr. Conn received his MD from the University of Michigan Medical School in 1932 and was associated with the University for the duration of his career.
-He was the director of the Division of Metabolism, Endocrinology & Diabetes and professor of internal medicine since 1950.
+Dr. Conn was born in New York City on September 24, 1907 and died in Naples, Florida on June 11, 1994.
+A graduate of Rutgers University (1928), Dr. Conn received his MD from the University of Michigan Medical School in 1932 was associated with the University for the duration of his career.
+He received the title of professor of internal medicine in 1950.

 Dr. Conn’s greatest contribution to medicine was the description in 1954 of the new entity called primary aldosteronism (later named the Conn Syndrome).
 Caused by an adrenal tumor secreting excessive amounts of the adrenal hormone aldosterone, this disorder is one of the few serious hypertensive diseases that can be cured completely by the surgical removal of the adrenal tumor, if it is recognized early enough.

-Dr. Conn served as president of the Central Society for Clinical Research and the American Diabetes Association.
-He was elected to membership in the National Academy of Sciences of the United States of America and became a charter member of the Institute of Medicine of the National Academy of Sciences.
-Other honors included the Banting Medal of the American Diabetes Association; the John Phillips Memorial Award and Mastership of the American College of Physicians; Honorary Fellowship in the American College of Surgeons; an honorary Doctor of Science Degree from Rutgers University; an honorary Doctor of Medicine Degree from the University of Turin, Italy; the Claude Bernard Medal from the Institute of Experimental Medicine and Surgery at the University of Montreal; the International Prize of the Gairdner Foundation, Toronto, Canada; and the International Stouffer Prize and Gold Medal for Research in Hypertension.
+He received numerous honors, including the Banting Medal of the American Diabetes Association; the John Phillips Memorial Award and Mastership of the American College of Physicians; Honorary Fellowship in the American College of Surgeons; an honorary Doctor of Science Degree from Rutgers University; an honorary Doctor of Medicine Degree from the University of Turin, Italy; the Claude Bernard Medal from the Institute of Experimental Medicine and Surgery at the University of Montreal; the International Prize of the Gairdner Foundation in Toronto, Canada; and the International Stouffer Prize and Gold Medal for Research in Hypertension.